AlexandraH-code/ms3-thebookwormsplace/README.md

 - [Site24x7's JavaScript validator](https://www.site24x7.com/tools/javascript-validator.html) - Used to validate the JavaScript code.
 - [JShint](https://jshint.com/) - Used to validate the JavaScript Code.
 - [Favicon](https://favicon.io/favicon-converter/) - Used to generate the favicon
-- [Fontawsome](https://fontawesome.com/) - For the social media icons (Facebook, Instagram, X and Youtube)
+- [Fontawesome](https://fontawesome.com/) - For the social media icons (Facebook, Instagram, X and Youtube)
 - [ColorMagic Contrast Checker](https://colormagic.app/contrast-checker) - Was used to check the constrast of the colors that I have chosen
 - [Google Fonts](https://fonts.google.com/) - Was used to download the fonts that I have chosen to use (EB Garamond and Open Sans)
 - [Google Transate](https://translate.google.com/) - Was used to translate text for accuracy.
 - [drawDB](https://www.drawdb.app/) - Was used to create the Entity Relationship Diagram
+- [W3Schools HTML Tutorial](https://www.w3schools.com/html/default.asp) - Used to check things related to HTML.
+- [W3Schools CSS Tutorial](https://www.w3schools.com/css/default.asp) - Used to check things related to CSS.
+- [W3Scools Python Tutorial](https://www.w3schools.com/python/default.asp) - Used to check things related to Python.
+- [Django Documentation](https://docs.djangoproject.com/en/5.2/) - Used to check things related to Python.

 ## 10. Testing
 [Back To The Top](#table-of-contents)